CRB CLINIC - DIGITAL DENTISTRY

 When the jaw joint doesn't function properly, the muscles and ligaments responsible for jaw movement also malfunction.

-crunching in the jaw joint due to muscle tension
+Crunching in the jaw joint due to muscle tension

 Consultations by phone: